OPS-E2E-PPE/VBA-Docs/api/Project.Project.Deactivate.md

 ## Return value

-nothing
+**Nothing**

 ## Remarks

 The **Deactivate** event does not occur when you close a project or when you switch between two windows showing the same project.

-Project events do not occur when the project is embedded in another document or application.
+Project events don't occur when the project is embedded in another document or application.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]